What do you do to protect against COVID-19 (Corona Virus)?

 If you book a Dolphin Discovery Adventure we are extremely proud of our “Dolphin View” record being nearly 98% of the time.
 However, if for any reason we are unable to view dolphins on the day and time you have joined us, we will gladly offer you an opportunity go out a second time at no additional charge on a space available basis.
 Therefor we recommend you plan your Dolphin Discovery Adventure early during your visit to Hawai’i so that if necessary we can reschedule your tour without running into conflicts with the rest of your itinerary.
 IMPORTANT: There are no refunds if you do not view the dolphins or whales during any trip.

-It could be challenging to attempt the wild dolphin swim.
+If you have never snorkeled before, it could be challenging to attempt the wild dolphin swim.
 Because of the nature of wild dolphin swims, the snorkeler has to be ready to slide into the water equipped with all necessary snorkeling gear when it is safest for the dolphins.
 We visit the dolphins in their natural habitat, the water depth could be 10 feet or 300 feet (in which case you won’t see the bottom).
-For this reason, it is best that you are comfortable swimming in deep, open-ocean water for the Dolphin Swim Adventure .
+For this reason, it is best that you are comfortable swimming in deep, open-ocean water for the Dolphin Swim Adventure.
+See our easy snorkel tips under the “What if I never snorkeled before” section.

 Will we swim with the Manta Rays?